JustinKim13/ml_quizmaker/README.md

 ## Features

 ### Core Functionality
-- **PDF-to-Quiz Generation**: Upload PDFs and automatically extract questions using T5-base and NLP models
+- **PDF-to-Quiz Generation**: Upload PDFs and automatically extract text using PyPDF with OCR fallback for non-selectable text
-- **Video-to-Quiz Generation**: Process YouTube videos with OCR and transcript analysis
+- **Video-to-Quiz Generation**: Process YouTube videos by extracting audio and converting speech to text using Whisper AI
 - **Real-time Multiplayer**: WebSocket-powered live quiz sessions with up to 8 players
 - **Intelligent Question Generation**:
   - Multiple choice questions with AI-generated distractors